pepe78/WideOpenThoughts/README.md

 Top accuracy on test data: 99.43 %

-Some of these results were verified [PyTorch & Tensorflow](https://github.com/pepe78/MNISTWideNetwork).
+Some of these results were verified with [PyTorch & Tensorflow](https://github.com/pepe78/MNISTWideNetwork).

 ## What you need to download and install beforehand: